dasesteves/projeto/Fase 1/LaTeX files/readme.txt

-Dear LLNCS user,
+Dear visitor,

-The files in this directory belong to the LaTeX2e package for Lecture Notes in Computer Science (LNCS) of Springer-Verlag.
+The files in this directory belong to the phase 1 project delivery.

-It consists of the following files:
+It consists of the following LaTeX related files:

   readme.txt               this file

-  history.txt        the version history of the package

   llncs.cls                the LaTeX2e document class

-  samplepaper.tex    a sample paper fig1.eps           a figure used in the sample paper

   llncsdoc.pdf             the documentation of the class (PDF version)

   splncs04.bst             current LNCS BibTeX style with alphabetic sorting

+and Project related files:

+  Artigo Intercalar.tex    TeX document that originates "Visualization of Single-Cell Transcriptomics from Zebrafish                              Pigment Cells.pdf"

+  Fig1.jpg                  Figure from Saunders et al., 2023, used in "Artigo Intercalar.tex"

+  Fig2.jpg                  Figure from Saunders et al., 2023

+  references.bib            All cited references within "Artigo Intercalar.tex" and "Visualization of Single-Cell                                  Transcriptomics from Zebrafish Pigment Cells.pdf"